Blog

 Some of the anti-inflammatory foods that can reduce inflammation are listed below:

-Bone broth and meat stock both have high nutrient content and may benefit patients with CIDP.
+Bone broth and meat stock have high nutrient content and may benefit patients with CIDP.
 They can provide support for overall health, including nerve health, because of their high content of minerals, collagen, gelatin, and amino acids.

 Though meat stock and bone broth are rich in healthy nutrients, there isn’t much research on how they directly affect CIDP conditions in patients.
 These foods may be comforting for certain people, but their effects on treating CIDP symptoms may vary from person to person.